15 Superfoods That Can Make You Fat

 BECAUSE THEY’RE DOUSED WITH CHEMICALS…

 Before you call our bluff on this one, hear us out!
 Both organic and conventionally grown strawberries get their bright red hue from antioxidant compounds called anthocyanins, which have been found to help reduce inflammation and reduce the risk of cardiovascular disease, cancer, and cognitive decline.
 However, conventional strawberries have a major flaw: they’re covered in pesticides that can cause a dip in metabolism and make it more difficult to lose weight.
-In fact, strawberries topped the 2016 Dirty Dozen, a list of the produce with the highest pesticide loads.
+In fact, strawberries topped the Environmental Working Group’s (EWG) 2018 Dirty Dozen, a list of the produce with the highest pesticide loads.
 Your best move is to buy organic fruits and veggies whenever possible.
 Even though organic fruits and veggies have been found to carry pesticide residues (due to inadvertent spray drift in the air or cross-contamination in harvesting bins), they’re still the better option—especially when it comes to strawberries.
-Worried about the cost of the berries and other fresh fruits and veggies?
-Don’t miss our guide to Eat This, Not That! to Save Money on Produce!

 BECAUSE MANUFACTURERS RUIN THEM…